 I am currently a PhD candidate in Psychology at Concordia University in Montreal, Canada.

-My main research interest is language acquisition in bilingual children, particularly how bilingual infants separate their languages.
-I’m currently involved in projects investigating parental language mixing, word learning, and the potential effects of mispronunciation on comprehension.
+My academic research focuses on language acquisition in bilingual children, particularly how bilingual infants separate their languages.
+I’m currently involved in projects investigating bilinguals’ phonological perception, parental language mixing, and the potential effects of code-switching on comprehension.

-Outside of my research, I enjoy practicing yoga, travelling, spending time with my dog, and occassionally knitting.
+Outside of my research, I enjoy practicing and teaching yoga, travelling, spending time with my dog, and occassionally knitting.

 Please do not hesitate to contact me if you have any questions relating to my research.